arrow_back

 Companies that embrace diversity and inclusion in all aspects of their business statistically outperform their peers. ~ Josh Bersin

 As a result, the workplace is getting more distributed and diverse.
 And this is a good thing.
-Diversity is a significant asset for organisations.
+Diversity is a significant asset for organizations.
 It increases their chance to find new approaches and creative solutions.
 Which impacts their ability to innovate.
 But with it come two obstacles.

 How will the facilitator help to overcome this?

 The facilitator is a master of the balancing act.
 He can tap into the full potential of diversity, by finding the most effective and inclusive way to collaborate as a group.
-This means to provide everyone with the same voice and to actively synthesise perspectives.
-At the same time, the facilitator can look out for sources on conflicts and can help the team to navigate that safely.
+This means to provide everyone with the same voice and to actively synthesize perspectives.
+At the same time, the facilitator can look out for sources of conflicts and can help the team to navigate that safely.

 2. The collaboration challenge